FabianGermany/ChallengingAlarmClockApp/README.md

   - Mathematical questions are probably easier without API
 - Challenge should be adapted to the user's cognitive characteristics (e.g. easier challenge for children etc.)
 - Better UX
-  - e.g. by creating a toast/snackbar "Alarm has been created" and "Alarm has been set / Alarm will ring in xx hours and xx minutes" etc.
   - by making a friendly dialogue for requestPermissionToSendNotifications
   - chose time via "now" field etc.
   - Quiz score 5/5 is not apparent right now